quartz-scheduler/quartz-scheduler.org-site/documentation/quartz-2.3.0/cookbook/MultipleSchedulers.md

 ### Example/Discussion Relating To Scheduling Jobs From One Application To Be Executed In Another Application

 *This description/usage applies to JDBC-JobStore.
-You may also want to look at RMI or JMX features to control a Scheduler in a remote process - which works for any JobStore.
-You may also be interested in the Terracotta Quartz Where features.*
+You may also want to look at RMI or JMX features to control a Scheduler in a remote process - which works for any JobStore.*

-Currently, If you want to have particular jobs run in a particular scheduler, then it needs to be a distinct scheduler - unless you use the Terracotta Quartz Where features.
+Currently, If you want to have particular jobs run in a particular scheduler, then it needs to be a distinct scheduler.

 Suppose you have an application "App A" that needs to schedule jobs (based on user input) that need to run either on the local process/machine "Machine A" (for simple jobs) or on a remote machine "Machine B" (for complex jobs).